ALERT-Sapo/Code-Blue-NAVI/README.md

 Code Blue Navi
-Mobile-optimized resuscitation timing and documentation tool for code blue navigation UCI Health ALERT Team — Acute Care Rapid Response & Code Blue Response
+Mobile-optimized resuscitation timing and documentation tool for code blue navigation Acute Care Rapid Response & Code Blue Response

 Overview
 Code Blue Navi is a Progressive Web App (PWA) built for real-time use during in-hospital cardiac arrest events.
-It was designed by and for the UCI Health ALERT Team to reduce decision latency, improve closed-loop communication, and support accurate GWTG-Resuscitation documentation during live code blue events.
+It was designed by and for acute care rapid response & code blue response teams to reduce decision latency, improve closed-loop communication, and support accurate GWTG-Resuscitation documentation during live code blue events.
 The app runs entirely in the browser with no installation required and works offline after the first load.
 It is optimized for one-handed phone use under high-stress conditions.

 Features